Women's football in England: First World War

 Whereas the 1915 FA Cup Final marked the final organised male football match before the men's sport was suspended, the First World War in Europe saw women's football games increase in popularity and raise the equivalent of millions of pounds for charitable causes.

 The changing nature of women's work in wartime Britain helped to raise the profile of the game both as a women's sport and more generally.
-Although women workers were encouraged to engage with official workplace sports teams to improve health and productivity, many played football with each other in their lunch-breaks, forming unsactioned teams such as Bella's Team, the Blyth Spartans, and the Carlisle Munitionettes.
+Although women workers were encouraged to engage with official workplace sports teams to improve health and productivity, many played football with each other in their lunch-breaks, forming unsanctioned teams such as Bella's Team, the Blyth Spartans, and the Carlisle Munitionettes.
 Others were invited to join the remaining men's kick-arounds outside working hours.
 After observing women munitions workers playing football from his office window, Alfred Frankland suggested to worker Grace Sibbert they should establish a team and play for charity.
-Taking the factory's name and becoming well-known as Dick, Kerr's Ladies F.C., they played a total of 828 games between 1917 and 1965 and raised tens of thousands of pounds for charity in its first few years, a sum equivalent to tens of millions in the 2010s.
+Taking the factory's name and becoming well known as Dick, Kerr's Ladies F.C., they played a total of 828 games between 1917 and 1965 and raised tens of thousands of pounds for charity in its first few years, a sum equivalent to tens of millions in the 2010s.
 One of these matches, played at Goodison Park, Liverpool on Boxing Day 1920, attracted a crowd of 53,000, with another 10,000–15,000 reportedly turned away because the ground was full.
 In north east England, the Munitionettes Cup contest in 1917–18 was another very popular event, featuring star goal-scorer Bella Reay.

 Even though the end of WWI in 1918 saw many men return to work and women return to the home, the immense popularity of women's football continued, with the Dick, Kerr's Ladies playing more games in 1920 than any professional men's team in the same period.
 Women's international games emerged.
 In 1920, Alfred Frankland liaised with the Federation des Societies Feminine Sportives de France to send a French team to tour England and play the Dick, Kerr's Ladies.
 They competed at four venues - Preston, Stockport, Manchester and London - and played to crowds in the tens of thousands.
 The first ever international matches between women's clubs resulted in two wins for the English side, one for the French and one draw.
 The series was popular enough to result in Dick, Kerr's being invited over to France for a corresponding away tour.
 Going unbeaten in France, the team returned home to cheering crowds lining the streets, the equal of any accolade a men's team had received.